-Crude oil prices have been volatile over the last two years in response to the economic effects of the COVID-19 pandemic and other factors affecting the global economy.
-Low oil and natural gas prices will reduce profits to which the Trust is entitled, which will reduce the amount of each available for distribution to Trust unitholders, and may ultimately reduce the amount of oil and natural gas that is economically viable to produce from the Underlying Properties.
+A substantial or extended decline in oil or natural gas prices will reduce profits to which the Trust is entitled and therefore the amount of cash available for distribution to Trust unitholders.
+A prolonged period of low oil or natural gas prices may ultimately reduce the amount of oil and natural gas that is economically viable to produce from the Underlying Properties.
 As a result, the operators of the Underlying Properties could determine during periods of low commodity prices to shut-in or curtail production from wells on the Underlying Properties, or even plug and abandon marginal wells that otherwise may have been allowed to continue to produce for a longer period under conditions of higher prices.
 Specifically, an operator may abandon any well or property if it reasonably believes that the well or property can no longer produce oil or natural gas in commercially paying quantities.
 This could result in termination of the Net Profits Interest relating to the abandoned well or property.